An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Method

 \subsubsection{Face}

-The human face is commonly perceived as the window to the soul and the most expressive source of visual affective information.
+The face is commonly perceived as the window to the human soul and the most expressive source of visual affective information.
 We introduce an input stream which explicitly operates on the aligned face crops of the primary depicted human agents.
 The localization, extraction and alignment of face regions per frame has been carried out by the official distributors of the Aff-Wild2 dataset priorly.
-During frames where face detection and alignment has failed and the corresponding face crops are missing, we feed the ConvNet feature extractor with an input tensor full of zeros.
+During frames where face detection and alignment has failed and the corresponding face crops are missing, we feed the \mbox{ConvNet} feature extractor with an input tensor of appropriate size, filled with zeros.

 The \mbox{ConvNet} backbone of the face branch receives manual pre-training on AffectNet \cite{mollahosseini2017affectnet} which constitutes the largest facial expression database, containing over 1M images, annotated on both categorical and dimensional level.
 We pre-trained the face branch on AffectNet for 5 epochs using a batch size of 64 and a learning rate of 0.001 achieving 64.09\% validation accuracy.